zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 | Real Divide Immediate                  | IM       |  5C           |     ```FDI, R1 I```              |    GLE        |

-The value in register R1 (the dividend) is divided by the real short format immediate value I (the divisor) and the result stored in register R1.
-The quotient is compared to zero to set the CCR.
+The value in register `R1` (the dividend) is divided by the real short format immediate value I (the divisor) and the result stored in register `R1`.
+The quotient is compared to zero to set the `CCR`.
 Both _real format_ and _zero divisor exceptions_ may occur.

 ### 98. RFDR